Q. What are Delaware Tech’s Financial Aid deadlines?

 Q. Do I need to apply for Admissions to Delaware Tech to be awarded financial aid?

 Yes.
-You must apply to the College by completing an application for admission and paying the application fee.
+You must apply to the College by completing an application for admission.

 Q. I think my family's income isn't low enough to qualify for financial aid.
 Should I apply anyway?